rezoo/movis/README.md

 ## 💻 Installation

-Movis is a pure Python library and can be installed via the Python Package Index:
+Movis is a pure Python library and can be installed via the [Python Package Index](https://pypi.org/):

 ```bash
 $ pip install movis
 ```

-We have confirmed that movis works with Python versions 3.9 to 3.11.
+We have confirmed that it works with Python 3.9 to 3.11.

 ## ⭐️ Code Overview